Influencer marketing, which involves a collaboration between brands and influencers, is a powerful approach that can help companies grow.

-The majority of brands prefer to develop long-term relationships with influencers rather than finding another influencer every time they run a campaign.
-Larger brands will probably have a roster of influencers that they work with depending on the target market or products they're trying to promote, but that still doesn't change the fact that relationships are important to influencer marketing.
+A majority of brands prefer to develop long-term relationships with influencers rather than finding another influencer every time they run a campaign.
+Larger brands will probably have a roster of influencers that they work with depending on the target market or products they're trying to promote, but this still doesn't change the fact that relationships are important in influencer marketing.

-A surprising 33% of firms don't measure their influencer marketing ROI.
+Unexpectedly, 33% of firms don't measure their influencer marketing ROI.
 Of course, this means that two-thirds of them (67%) do.
-Measuring the ROI from your influencer marketing campaigns is just as important as it is for any other marketing campaign.
+Measuring the ROI from your influencer marketing campaigns is just as important as it is for any other type of marketing campaign.
 If you're an influencer, make sure brands are measuring the ROI from your efforts so you can be sure to get the compensation you deserve.

-Brands are increasingly focusing on using influencer marketing to generate real results that positively impact their bottom line.
-That's why 38.5% of brands believe that conversions and sales are the most important way to measure the success of their influencer marketing campaigns.
+Brands are focusing more and more on using influencer marketing to generate real results that positively impact their bottom line.
+That's why 38.5% of brands believe that conversions and sales are the most important metrics of influencer marketing campaign success.
 Other brands measure success based on engagement or clicks (32.5%) and views, reach, impressions (29%).

 A majority of brands pay for influencer marketing from their marketing budgets, up just slightly from 2020.
 The remaining brands use public relations budgets to pay for influencer marketing, an indication that they're using influencers for brand awareness rather than to increase sales.